ArnaudRinquin/twitch-auto-greeter/README.md

 Example: If you visit a French streamer with messages configured for both "French" and that streamer specifically, the streamer-specific message wins.
 If you visit an English stream without streamer-specific messages, an English greeting is automatically selected.

+## Magic Sauce

+### Language Tag Detection
+Twitch's language tags are loaded asynchronously by React after the initial page render, making them invisible to immediate DOM queries.
+We solved this using a MutationObserver that watches for tag elements to appear, with a 5-second timeout fallback.
+The system supports 80+ languages by mapping Twitch's display names (like "Français" or "日本語") to ISO 639-1 codes, enabling accurate language-aware greeting selection.

+### Typing into Twitch Chat
+Twitch uses Slate.js as its rich text editor, which requires precise keyboard event sequences to properly update its internal state.
+Simply setting the input value doesn't work.
+Our solution inserts text character-by-character, dispatching full keydown → beforeinput → insertText → input → keyup event sequences for each character, with 3-retry verification to ensure each character was successfully inserted.
+This technique reliably works despite Slate's complex state management.

+### Emote Preview Rendering
+Displaying emote previews in the options UI requires emote images without Twitch authentication.
+We combined two approaches: hardcoding 40+ Twitch global emotes (HeyGuys, Kappa, PogChamp, etc.) with their static CDN IDs, plus fetching additional emotes from the BetterTTV public API.
+This hybrid approach provides comprehensive emote rendering in message previews without requiring users to authenticate.

+### Marketing Content Generation
+The Chrome Web Store requires specific promotional assets: 440x280 and 1400x560 pixel promo tiles, plus a demo video.
+We created an HTML/CSS template with the exact dimensions and Twitch's brand colors, allowing us to generate pixel-perfect promo tiles via screenshot automation.
+The demo video was captured from actual UI interactions, showcasing real functionality rather than static mockups.

+### SPA Navigation Detection
+Twitch is a single-page application where URL changes don't always mean the user intentionally navigated to a new stream - auto-play and related streams change the URL automatically.
+We use a heuristic approach that compares previous and current URLs along with timing data to distinguish manual navigation from auto-navigation, ensuring greetings only happen when users intentionally visit a stream, avoiding spam.

 ## Tech Stack

 - **WXT Framework**: Next-gen browser extension framework